 What does the app do?

-The app is a general diary or tracking app that has provision for you to track a variety of things, such as the content of meals, drinks, medicines and supplements.
+The app is a general diary or tracking app that has provision to track drinks, medication, supplements, exercise, possible allergen triggers in the environment.
 It also allows you to track a range of symptoms (nausea, headache, diarrhoea, stomach pain, bloating, eczema, hay fever, heartburn and gas), bowel movements, energy and sleep quality.
-For a more detailed description of the app, see Google Play or App website and, for a detailed review, see Reviews.
+For a more detailed description of the app, see Google Play, App Store, App website and, for a detailed review, see Reviews.

 ✔ Comprehensive and customisable food and symptom diary.

-✔ Can also log medicine, stress, exercise, bowel movements, energy, sleep quality and environmental factors.
+✔ Ability to log medication, stress, exercise, bowel movements, energy, sleep quality and environmental factors.

 ✔ Customisable algorithm that looks for foods that are associated with certain symptoms.